It's Now or Never (song): Versions

-A live version featuring "'O Sole mio" is available on the 1977 live album Elvis in Concert. "'O Sole mio" is sung by tenor Sherrill Nielson.
+A live version featuring "'O Sole mio" is available on the 1977 live album Elvis in Concert. "'O Sole mio" is sung by tenor Sherrill Nielsen, who was in The Imperials and later one of the collaborators of Elvis Presley.

-In early 2005, the song was re-released along with the other Presley singles in the UK, and again reached number one on the UK Singles Chart for the week of 5 February 2005.
+In early 2005, the song was re-released along with the other Presley singles in the UK, and again reached number 1 on the UK Singles Chart for the week of 5 February 2005.
 The re-release held the record for the lowest selling number-one single in UK chart history until Orson's "No Tomorrow" in 2006.
-The song also appears in the TV mini-series Elvis.
+The song also appears in the TV miniseries Elvis, a 2005 CBS special.

+In 2015, a new version of the song was recorded accompanied by new orchestral arrangement by the Royal Philharmonic Orchestra, and was released on their album of that year If I Can Dream.

 Chart performance

 United States

 "It's Now or Never" entered the US Billboard Hot 100 at No. 44 on July 18, 1960.
 After climbing to No. 14 and then a two-week stay at No. 3, the song climbed to No. 1 for a five-week stay, beginning August 15.
 In that same week, the B-side to the single, "A Mess of Blues" - peaked at No. 32 independently.
 During its run at the top of the US charts, "It's Now or Never" kept "Walk, Don't Run" by The Ventures at No. 2 before succumbing to "The Twist" by Chubby Checker on September 19.
 Presley fell to No. 3, spending a further seven weeks inside the top 40 before dropping out on November 14 (the same week that his follow-up, "Are You Lonesome Tonight?", debuted on the chart).
 As an A-side, Presley's former bass player's group Bill Black Combo charted with their version of "Don't Be Cruel" around the same time.